Dieterbe/influx-cli/README.md

 modifiers
 ---------

-ANY command above can be subject to:
+ANY command above can be subject to piping to another command or writing output to a file, like so:

-| <command>     : pipe the output into an external command (example: list series | sort)
+command; | <command>     : pipe the output into an external command (example: list series; | sort)
-                  note: currently you can only pipe into one external command at a time
-> <filename>    : redirect the output into a file
+                           note: currently you can only pipe into one external command at a time command; > <filename>    : redirect the output into a file

 ```